ankitects/anki-manual/src/studying.md

 - **Create Copy**: Opens a [duplicate](browsing.md#finding-duplicates) of the current note in the editor, which can be slightly modified to easily obtain variations of your cards.
-By default, the duplicate card will be created in the same deck that the original.
+By default, the duplicate card will be created in the same deck as the original.

 - **Delete Note**: Deletes the note and all of its cards.